wp-plugins/exxica-social-marketing/README.txt

 6. Where to find the settings page.

 == Changelog ==
+= 1.1.7.2 =
+- Fixed an issue with saving publications.
+Error appeared due to a value missing during deletion of a publication.

+= 1.1.7.1 =
+- Applied hotfix for faulty refresh paired accounts link.

 = 1.1.7 =
 - Added functionality to set standard publication account.
 - Fixed an issue with the JavaScript in posts and pages.